pomegran/genesys/blueprint/index.md

 - Handover Skill - enter the "Queue Name" from Genesys Setup Step 5
 - Handover Error - text to send back to EBM to trigger an appropriate error handling intent

-EBM conversational flows and an appropriate points be handed over to a Genesys Queue using the Intent "Human Handover" capabilities.
+EBM conversational flows and an appropriate points need to be handed over to a Genesys Queue using the Intent "Human Handover" capabilities.